astronomer/docs/learn/rerunning-dags.md

 To progressively increase the wait time between retries until `max_retry_delay` is reached, set `retry_exponential_backoff` to `True`.

-It is common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed by providing a different value to the task-level `retries` parameter.
+It is common practice to set the number of retries for all tasks in a DAG by using `default_args` and override it for specific tasks as needed by providing a different value to the task level `retries` parameter.

 The DAG below contains 4 tasks that will always fail.
 Each of the tasks uses a different retry parameter configuration.